jinyiabc/jinyiabc.github.io/src/pages/tech-analysis/John-Murphy.md

 ##Chapter 5.
 Major Reversal Patterns

+**INTRODUCTION**

+It would be a mistake to assume that most changes in trend are very abrupt affairs.
+The fact is that important changes in trend usually require a period of transition.
+The problem is that these periods of transition do not always signal a trend reversal.
+Sometimes these sideways periods just indicate a pause or consolidation in the existing trend after which the original trend is resumed.

 **PRICE PATTERNS**

 Price patterns are pictures or formations, which appear on price charts of stocks or commodities, that can be